-The OJEN Twitter Moot is an online debate.
+The OJEN TwitterX Moot is an online debate.
 Students from across Ontario participate in the discussion by tweeting their opinions either individually or in teams/classes.
 The OJEN committee in Hamilton came up with this fun and engaging justice education initiative for Hamilton-area schools.
-This fall, for the first time, OJEN will run the program for high school students throughout Ontario.
+In the fall of 2020, for the first time, OJEN ran the program for high school students throughout Ontario.

-The Twitter Moot offers students a fun opportunity to learn about an important and contentious legal issue.
-This year, the OJEN Twitter Moot will take place during Ontario’s Access to Justice Week.
-On October 28th, from 9 am to 5 pm, Ontario students will debate:
+The TwitterX Moot offers students a fun opportunity to learn about an important and contentious legal issue.
+This spring, the OJEN TwitterX Moot will take place on Wednesday, November 22, 2023, from 9 am to 3 pm, Ontario students will debate:

 How do students participate?

-Students can create an individual twitter account, a team account or a class account.
-OJEN will only retweet and recognize twitter handles which are provided to us by a teacher.
-We encourage teachers to use the Twitter Moot as an in-class activity, but students can participate in the event as an extra-curricular activity, if they have a supervising teacher who registers them.
+Students can create an individual twitter (X) account, a team account or a class account.
+OJEN will only retweet and recognize handles which are provided to us by a teacher.
+We encourage teachers to use the TwitterX Moot as an in-class activity, but students can participate in the event as an extra-curricular activity, if they have a supervising teacher who registers them.

-On October 28, 2020 from 9 am to 5 pm, students post their thoughts and comments on twitter using the hashtag #A2JTM2020 and mentioning @OJEN_ROEJ.
-Teachers can stream the debate in class by using a Smartboard/projector, or students can monitor and participate in the debate by checking out the #A2JTM2020 hashtag throughout the day.
+On November 22, 2023 from 9 am to 3 pm, students post their thoughts and comments on twitter (X) using the hashtag #OJENROEJFA23 and mentioning @OJEN_ROEJ.
+Teachers can stream the debate in class by using a Smartboard/projector, or students can monitor and participate in the debate by checking out the #OJENROEJFA23 hashtag throughout the day.

-The hashtag allows everyone to see tweets from other students and teams, and encourages a province-wide discussion.
-On October 30th, OJEN will select two winners, one based on the most persuasive tweet and the other based on overall contribution.
+The hashtag allows everyone to see tweets from other students and teams and encourages a province-wide discussion.
+On November 29, 2023, OJEN will announce two winners, one based on the most persuasive tweet and the other based on overall contribution.

 We look forward to hearing from you!